AshFoster/foodie-favourites/README.md

 - Custom box shadow is applied to the welcome message area which still appears on smaller screens even though the element's background is transparent on smaller screens.

 - When adding a restaurant, if a restaurant with that same name already exists an error is thrown, but the list of dishes disappear.

+- Any logged in user can access the edit page of any restaurant if the type in the correct url.

 ## Deployment